University of Nebraska - Lincoln

 Sheree Moser is a lifelong family and consumer sciences (FCS) teacher.
 She taught FCS in middle and high school for 20 years, followed by eight years in a curriculum-related leadership position with Lincoln Public Schools.
 She has worked at the University of Nebraska-Lincoln since 2009.

 Moser currently teaches and coordinates the FCS Education program for undergraduates and graduates.
 She oversees all methods, curriculum, practicum, and student teaching experiences for on-campus students at both the undergraduate and graduate levels.
 The online master's degree is offered through Great Plains IDEA and allows Moser to collaborate with colleagues at five other universities.
 Moser teaches and oversees the following courses: FCS History & Philosophy, Leadership & Administration, Advanced Methods, Advanced Research, FCS Practica I & II, Profession in Focus, and Student Teaching.

 To promote and build the FCS Education program at UNL, Moser works with the college department, Family and Consumer Sciences Teachers of Nebraska, and the Family, Career, and Community Leaders of America (FCCLA) to recruit at conferences and mentor new teachers throughout the state and nation.
 Since 2011, she has worked with the Nebraska Department of Education to track open FCS teaching positions, establish the Retired FCS Teacher Network, and support a Future FCS Teacher Dinner.
 Enrollment in the on-campus programs has increased by over 300% and overall 850% because of these efforts.
 She currently serves as the UNL student advisor for the American Association of Family and Consumer Sciences (AAFCS) and is an advocate for the FCCLA student organization.

-Moser has worked with at-risk and marginalized youth, diverse populations, and a wide variety of community organizations.
-She has helped establish a number of initiatives to benefit these groups, including a childcare program for high school pregnant and parenting teens and the ProStart Restaurant Association program, and the implementation of a district-wide culinary competition benefiting all seven high schools in Lincoln, Nebraska.
-She also established the student-parent program, coordinating curriculum for FCS, and the LPS Culinary Competition, which is in its 15th year.
+Moser’s additional professional experiences include working with at-risk and marginalized youth, diverse populations, and a wide variety of community organizations.
+She has helped establish a number of initiatives to benefit these groups, including a childcare program for high school pregnant and parenting teens, the ProStart Restaurant Association program, and the implementation of a district-wide culinary competition benefiting all seven high schools in Lincoln, Nebraska.
+She also participated in the student-parent program, coordinating curriculum for FCS, and the LPS Culinary Competition, which is in its 15th year.

 M.S. in Family and Consumer Sciences Education, University of Nebraska-Lincoln, 1993